AB 3129 (Wood) Putting Patients Over Profits: Oversight on Private Equity and Hedge Fund Health Care Takeovers

 Higher Prices and Worse Outcomes for Patients

 As private equity firms and hedge funds buy up local hospitals, skilled nursing homes and doctor’s offices, patients pay higher prices and often receive lower quality care, and even experience higher death rates.
 Private equity firms increase their market power by acquiring multiple providers in the same specialty within a local or regional market and then use their market power to raise prices.
-California already has regions with a high percentage of private equity-owned physician practices.iv Less competitive pressure can result in lower quality and negative health outcomes.v
+California already has regions with a high percentage of private equity-owned physician practices.vi Less competitive pressure can result in lower quality and negative health outcomes.vii

 Consequences of Private Equity Takeovers